Kate-Chu/Kate-Chu/README.md

 ### Hi there 👋

 I'm Kate, a novice web-develop learner.👩🏻‍💻 <br>
-Love coffee, book, mindfulness, and many other interesting things! 🌸
+Love coffee, book, mindfulness, and all the other interesting things! 🌸

 I'm doing my 1-year side project: Daily Coding Challenge. 💪🏼 You can see it here: